-Short tours of the UNL City Campus and Avery Hall, home of the Department of Mathematics, will be available at either 10:30 a.m. or between noon and 3 p.m.
+Short tours of the UNL City Campus and Avery Hall, home of the Department of Mathematics, will be available at 12:30 p.m.
 Sign-up information will come after your registration is complete.

 During the afternoon, students will have the opportunity to participate in mathematical games and puzzles and to visit with representatives from many of our science departments on campus.

 Join us for the 26th UNL Math Day on Thursday, November 19, 2015, hosted by the UNL Department of Mathematics on the University of Nebraska-Lincoln City Campus.
 The event celebrated its 25th anniversary in 2014.
-More than 100 Nebraska high schools for a day of fast-paced mathematics.
+More than 100 Nebraska high schools joined us for a day of fast-paced mathematics.
 In 2014, 1,506 students from 105 schools took the PROBE I exam.

 In 2013, we hosted 1,549 students from 109 Nebraska high schools, our highest record of students.
-The next highest was at our 10th Anniversary celebration in November 1999, when we hosted 1,434 students from 103 Nebraska high schools.
+The next highest after 2014 was at our 10th Anniversary celebration in November 1999, when we hosted 1,434 students from 103 Nebraska high schools.

 Math Day consists of one individual and two team mathematics competitions.
 All students participate in a multiple-choice, preliminary exam called PROBE I (Problems Requiring Original and Brilliant Effort).
 The top 40 students then move on to take the now famous essay exam called PROBE II.
 The PROBE top 10 Nebraska high school students (sum of PROBE I and II) are awarded a total of $34,000 in four-year scholarships to UNL.